-- I) The Treasury Management Policy Statement 2017/18 and the Treasury Management Practices 2017/18 as set out in Appendices 1 and 2 to this report; - 2) The Annual Investment Strategy 2017/18, including the benchmark risk factor of 0.05%, as set out in Appendix 3 to this report
+- I. The Treasury Management Policy Statement 2018/19 and the Treasury Management Practices 2018/19 as set out in Appendices 1 and 2 to this report; - 2.
+The Annual Investment Strategy 2018/19, including the benchmark risk factor of 0.05%, as set out in Appendix 3 to this report

-I. Summary and Background
+I. Introduction

-- 1.1 This report details the Treasury Management Policy Statement, the Treasury Management Practices and the Annual Investment Strategy to be adopted by the South Downs National Park Authority (the Authority) for 2017/18. - 1.2 Part I of the Local Government Act 2003 requires the Authority to adopt and comply with the requirements of the 'Code of Practice for Treasury Management in the Public Services' issued by the Chartered Institute of Public Finance & Accountancy (CIPFA) and to comply with investment guidance issued by the Secretary of State. - 1.3 The Code of Practice requires each Authority to set out its strategy on treasury management for the forthcoming year.
-This report recommends a treasury management policy statement (TMPS) and treasury management practice to fulfil this requirement for the financial year commencing 1 April 2017. - 1.4 The Annual Investment Strategy as set out in Appendix 3 provides compliance with the investment guide issued by the Secretary of State.
+- 1.1 This report details the Treasury Management Policy Statement, the Treasury Management Practices and the Annual Investment Strategy to be adopted by the South Downs National Park Authority (the Authority) for 2018/19. - 1.2 Part I of the Local Government Act 2003 requires the Authority to adopt and comply with the requirements of the 'Code of Practice for Treasury Management in the Public Services' issued by the Chartered Institute of Public Finance & Accountancy (CIPFA) and to comply with investment guidance issued by the Secretary of State. - 1.3 The Code of Practice requires each Authority to set out its strategy on treasury management for the forthcoming year.
+This report recommends a Treasury Management Policy Statement (TMPS) and treasury management practices to fulfil this requirement for the financial year commencing 1 April 2018. - 1.4 The Annual Investment Strategy (AIS) as set out in Appendix 3 provides compliance with the investment guide issued by the Secretary of State.
 The guidance recommends the investment strategy is approved by the full Authority.
+In accordance with Financial Procedures, the Authority, via Policy & Resources Committee, will approve the AIS prior to the commencement of the financial year.